vval-1/cot-4500-as2/README.md

 Create and Activate the Virtual Environment
 Create the virtual environment (if not already created):

+NOTE: This project already contains a virtual environment and can be directly activated.

 ```python3 -m venv virtual```

 Activate the virtual environment: